 “I want this!
 I want that!
 I want those!”
-It only takes a few trips to the super market or toy store before parents start to hear this from their kids while walking up and down the aisles.
+It only takes a few trips to the supermarket or toy store before parents start to hear this from their kids while walking up and down the aisles.
 Not only can it be frustrating, but it can be hard to make them sad by saying no. If only kids knew the value of a dollar at a young age.
 Since that isn’t the case, there are ways to help your child learn more about the value of money as they grow up.
-Not only will it limit the amount of “I wants” but it will start positive spending habits for them when they have to make their own decisions.
+Not only will it limit the amount of “I want” but it will start positive spending habits for them when they have to make their own decisions.

 Make sure to always tell your kids the truth.
 If you’ve been acting anxious and on edge lately, they’ve noticed.
 Rather than let them wonder why Mom and Dad are working so much or constantly talking about money, explain to them what’s going on in the family’s financial world in terms they will understand.
 Explain to them how much things cost as well.
 Some parents are surprised to find out that their kids don’t have a very good grasp on what things cost.
 A great hands-on way to open their eyes is to take them on a “money tour” around the house.
 For example, kids might not understand that hot water costs more than cold water, or that bumping up the heat results in higher power bills.
 This exercise will teach them how they can conserve and thus help the family save money.